25 Tips for Grilling the Perfect Steak

-Forget the Fork, Please
+Forget the fork.

 It might be easy to stab your meat with a fork to turn or flip it, but resist the urge unless you want an unevenly cooked steak.
 "Fork punctures allow juices to escape and can lead to drying, less flavorful protein," says Liberato.
 "Always use a spatula or tongs."
 It sounds minor, but these are the little things that add up to cooking the best steak ever!

-Don't Be a Drag
+Don't be a drag.

 Don't drag the steak over the grill when turning; simply pick it up in one motion and place it back with the same motion.
 "Once you have started the steak on the hot spot leave it be, allow it the meat to sear evenly," says Vignola.
 "Once the meat is charred, pick it up and flip onto the cooler spot of your grill.
 Flipping the steak too often can sabotage the charring of the meat and eliminate most of the seasoning on the steak."

-Keep Tabs on the Temp
+Keep tabs on the temperature.

 Those perfect grill marks are like a stylish garnish to your meal.
 They're pretty simple to do, too.
 "To make diamond grill marks on the meat, sear it on an angle and then turn before flipping the steak to the other side," says Balbas.

-Add a Bit of Seasoning
+Add a bit of seasoning.

-"Pink Himalayan Sea Salt, pink and white peppercorns, cinnamon, brown sugar, chili and chipotle powders, and espresso powder-based rubs will all elevate the meat's
+Rub on some seasoning for a little added flavor.
+"Pink Himalayan sea salt, pink and white peppercorns, cinnamon, brown sugar, chili and chipotle powders, and espresso powder-based rubs will all elevate the meat's natural flavor," says Yandolino.

 It's finally time to eat!
 How can you make the experience even more amazing?
 Just add wine.
 It's a well-known fact that the right pairing of red wine and steak can elevate the flavors of both.
 You'll want to stick with red over white or rosé because red wines have more tannins that complement the fats in your steak.
 Not feeling very confident about your wine choice?
 You really can't go wrong with a Cabernet Sauvignon or even a Malbec.
-Bonus: red wine has antioxidants, which is one of the 23 Surprising, Healthy Benefits of Alcohol!
+Bonus: Red wine has antioxidants, which is one of the 23 Surprising, Healthy Benefits of Alcohol!